 Amounts in a Clean Water Rebate Fund and Drinking Water Rebate Fund shall be applied as set forth in the Related Tax Certificate.
 The Trustee may rely conclusively upon the Board's determinations, calculations and certifications required by the Tax Certificate.
 The Trustee shall have no responsibility to independently make any calculation or determination or to review the Board's calculations made pursuant to the Related Tax Certificate.

-Payment Requirements
+Payment Requirements.

-The amount due and payable on a Board Payment Date with respect to Bonds issued to fund CWSRF Bond Funded Project Obligations shall be determined as follows and in the following order:
+The amount due and payable on a Board Payment Date with respect to Bonds issued to fund CWSRF Project Obligations shall be determined as follows and in the following order, provided that moneys representing the repayment of principal of Pledged Project Obligations shall not be used for the payments of the State Match Portion of a Series of Bonds:

-The amount necessary to pay the interest portion of the Amount Payable due on such Series of Bonds issued to fund CWSRF Bond Funded Project Obligations on the next succeeding Related Bond Payment Date on which interest is due (less amounts to be used to pay interest on the Related Series as provided in Section 6.06(a)(i)), provided that the Board may include in its calculation of the amounts paid to the Trustee any investment earnings transferred from the Clean Water Debt Service Reserve Fund to the Clean Water Debt Service Fund pursuant to Section 6.07(b) and interest earnings on deposit in the Clean Water Debt Service Fund);
+The amount necessary to pay the interest portion of the Amount Payable due on such Series of Bonds issued to fund CWSRF Project Obligations on the next succeeding Related Bond Payment Date on which interest is due (less amounts to be used to pay interest on the Related Series as provided in Section 6.06(a)(i)), provided that the Board may include in its calculation of the amounts paid to the Trustee any investment earnings transferred from the Clean Water Debt Service Reserve Fund to the Clean Water Debt Service Fund pursuant to Section 6.07(b) and interest earnings on deposit in the Clean Water Debt Service Fund);

-The amount necessary to pay the principal portion of the Amount Payable due on such Series of Bonds issued to fund CWSRF Bond Funded Project Obligations on the next succeeding Related Bond Payment Date on which principal is due;
+The amount necessary to pay the principal portion of the Amount Payable due on such Series of Bonds issued to fund CWSRF Project Obligations on the next succeeding Related Bond Payment Date on which principal is due;

-The amount necessary to pay the interest portion of the Amount Payable due on a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations on the next succeeding Related Bond Payment Date on which interest is due for which payments pursuant to Section 6.09(b)(i) are insufficient.
+Subject to Section 8.08 hereof, the amount necessary to pay the interest portion of the Amount Payable due on a Series of Bonds issued to fund DWSRF Project Obligations except for Debt Service on any State Match Portion on the next succeeding Related Bond Payment Date on which interest is due for which payments pursuant to Section 6.09(b)(i) are insufficient;

-The amount necessary to pay the principal portion of the Amount Payable due on a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations on the next succeeding Related Bond Payment Date on which principal is due for which payments pursuant to Section 6.09(b)(ii) are insufficient.
+Subject to Section 8.08 hereof, the amount necessary to pay the principal portion of the Amount Payable due on a Series of Bonds issued to fund DWSRF Project Obligations except for Debt Service on any State Match Portion on the next succeeding Related Bond Payment Date on which principal is due for which payments pursuant to Section 6.09(b)(ii) are insufficient;

-The amount necessary to pay any other amounts that remain due and unpaid;
+The amount necessary to pay any other amounts that remain due and unpaid, including amounts to be repaid pursuant to Section 8.07(b);

 The amount necessary to pay such amounts as are required pursuant to a Related Tax Certificate at the direction of the Board; and